 Notes & Quotes: Toyota Grand Prix of Long Beach

-• ABC Supply roofing customer, NuShake Roofing, located in Ripon, Calif., won the ‘Your Name Here’ contest for the Toyota Grand Prix of Long Beach.
-The company name will be atop the sidepods of the No. 14 ABC Supply Dallara/Honda.
-Guests will receive selected merchandise, race tickets, hospitality and garage passes, plus a Meet and Greet with A.J.
-Foyt.
+ABC Supply roofing customer, Letner Roofing, located in Orange, Calif., won the ‘Your Name Here’ contest.
+The company name will be on the engine cover of the No. 14 ABC Supply Chevrolet.
+Guests will receive the VIP treatment plus a Meet and Greet with Tony Kanaan.

 L&W Supply, a subsidiary of ABC Supply, selected national account Martin Bros., based in Gardena, Calif., to be featured on the engine cover of the No. 4 ABC Supply Chevrolet.
 Guests will receive the VIP treatment this weekend along with a Meet and Greet with Matheus “Matt” Leist.